hou-yz/hou-yz.github.io/_pages/about.md

 - 2023.04 I'll be joining ANU as a research fellow.
 Excited!

-- 2022.07-2022.10 Internship at Amazon Web Service as a research scientist on vision-language tasks.
+- 2022.07-2022.10 Internship at Amazon Web Services as a research scientist on vision-language tasks.
 Hello Bay Area!

 - 2021.12   **Our paper _"[Adaptive Affinity for Associations in Multi-Target Multi-Camera Tracking](/publication/2022-tip-mtmc)"_ is accepted by *IEEE TIP*.** [paper](https://ieeexplore.ieee.org/iel7/83/4358840/09646485.pdf), [code](https://github.com/hou-yz/DeepCC-local)